jaserino/jaserino/README.md

 ### Hi there 👋 I'm Jared, a FrontEnd Developer who loves to build interactive web apps using React.
-I'm also known to get my hands dirty with some leetcode.
-Looking to learn as much as I can wrap my head around.

 🔭 I’m currently working on - Solar -- A study/workspace application aimed to boost your workspace efficiency.